Parte Vieja, San Sebastián

 About Parte Vieja

-Parte Vieja is a neighbourhood in San Sebastián, Spain, home to 7 ranked independent restaurants and bars.
-7 are trending hot this week.
-Rankings updated weekly from 17,944 live Google reviews.
+Parte Vieja is a neighbourhood in San Sebastián, Spain, home to 8 ranked independent restaurants and bars.
+All trending hot this week.
+Rankings updated monthly from 30,100 live Google reviews.

 How to Get There